bensnell/ofxFilter/README.md

 A group of filters that share the same settings (types, locations and quantity of ops) can be contained with an `ofxFilterGroup` dictionary, where each filter is accessible via a key string.

+A filter's operators are defined by a string containing each op key in order, separated by a comma.
+For example, `"kalman,add-rate,continuity"` describes the filter containing a Kalman operator, followed by an Add Rate operator, followed by a Continuity operator.

 ## Usage

 ofApp.h